What Is Microlearning? An In-depth Guide for Beginners

 Specific results – Each microlearning exercise is an attempt to build a specific micro-skill or behavior aimed at a very specific result.
 For example, the following microlearning map reinforces the accuracy and speed at which a Civil Engineer ‘can inspect a bridge’.
 This map helps ensure the bridge meets the three critical seismic design criteria.

 Microlearning maps in action.
 Notice how this microlearning exercise is specific in its approach to the inspection of seismic criteria.
 Also notice how this map influences a larger KPI Group of ‘Quality Assurance’.
 Source

 Like all forms of learning, microlearning also finds its roots in the following primary question:

 Which learning domain am I trying to influence?

-This is a good way to dive into the various learning areas that each training exercise aims to influence.
-Different learning areas are: cognitive, affective and psychomotor.
-At RapL, we serve customers who have an impact on everyone.
-A brief explanation of these areas and their intersection with microlearning is important to establish microlearning principles.
+At RapL, we serve customers who try to create an impact on all domains.
+A brief explanation of these domains and their intersection with microlearning is key to establishing the microlearning principles.